shawnjefferson22/fujinet-lynx-config/README.md

 Wifi Scan and Selection Screen:
 -------------------------------
-The fujinet will start a scan for wifi networks, which can take 5-10 seconds.
+Pressing OPT2 will start a scan for wifi networks, which can take 5-10 seconds.
 When complete, the top nine of the detected Wifi network is displayed, with highest strength networks topmost.

 Joypad moves up and down the list.
 A button: selects this wifi network (you'll be prompted to enter a password if required).